 Our work scope included decorative footpaths, timber footbridges and planted gardens that link people to their surroundings.
 A very high level of finishing was required to achieve Auckland Council’s vision for the park, including pebble concrete, wood grain concrete, decorative cuts and hardwood decking/boardwalks.

-The park remained open to the public during construction, so we had to plan all works carefully to minimise disruption and protect the safety of the public.
+The park remained open to the public during construction, so we had to plan all works carefully to minimise disruption and protect their safety.

 The south connections project followed our successful delivery of carparks, drainage, a new road and footpaths at Barry Curtis Park in 2014.